DirtBagXon/hypseus_singe_data/README.md

-# Hypseus Singe anomaly files and support for Singe 2 games
+# Hypseus Singe anomaly files +
+# Support for Singe 2 games

 #### Firstly, ensure you are running at least version 2.5.6 of Hypseus Singe, this version has an important fix.

 ### Singe 1 replacement files

 Due to tighter frame reporting changes in Hypsesus Singe, some of the original Singe games can get stuck, particularly at the end of levels.
-This is mostly down to unforgiving LUA coding where ``==`` has been specified, rather than `>=`` for frame references.
+This is mostly down to unforgiving LUA coding where ``==`` has been specified, rather than ``>=`` for frame references.
 These errors are infrequent and random.
-The files in the ``Singe1`` folder of this repository can be dropped in as replacements over the originals.
-They simply allow detection of level changes through corrected operator assignment, which will work in Hypsesus or original Singe.
+The files in the ``00-singe1`` folder of this repository can be dropped in as replacements over the originals.
+They simply allow detection of level changes through corrected operator assignment.
+No fundamental changes other than operators have been made.
+These files should therefore work in Hypseus and original Singe.

 ### Recode Singe 2 video files for Hypseus Singe

 Files in this repository are based around the first release of Singe 2 games on archive.org \
 Subsequent releases will likely not work correctly.

+Newer games, like Altered Carbon, will work from current releases as they were not original release games.

     ffmpeg -i <original>.mp4 -an -qscale:v 4 -b:v 6000k -codec:v mpeg2video <game>.m2v
     ffmpeg -i <original>.mp4 -vn -c:a libvorbis -ar 44100 -map a -b:a 160k <game>.ogg